5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 Instead, **'unfairgva=x'** (x = number from 1 to 7) must be used now.
 It's a bitmask containing 3 bits (1, 2 and 4) which can be combined to enable different features (and combinations thereof) as [**explained here**](https://www.insanelymac.com/forum/topic/351752-amd-gpu-unfairgva-drm-sidecar-featureunlock-and-gb5-compute-help/)

 ### Using NVIDIA Kepler Cards in macOS 12 and newer
 Apple removed support for NVIDIA GeForce Cards from macOS Monterey beta 7 onward.
-So users with NVIDIA Cards of the Kepler family (GTX 700, etc) need to reinstall them in post-install using [**Geforce-Kepler-Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher) or [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) (preferred).
+So users with NVIDIA Cards of the Kepler family (GTX 700, etc.) need to reinstall them in post-install using [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher).

-**Requirements**
+#### Preparation

-- Enable both `Booter/Patches` &rarr; Required so System Update Notifications work
+Change the following settings in config.plist:

-- Set `Misc/Security/SecureBootModel` to `Disabled` &rarr; Required so that the NVIDIA drivers can be loaded
+- `Misc/Security/SecureBootModel` Set to `Disabled` &rarr; Required to load NVIDIA drivers – otherwise the system would crash
-- Enabled `RestrictEvents.kext` &rarr; this enables the VMM board-id spoof.
-Required for [**OTA System Updates**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates)
+- `Kernel/Add`: Enable `RestrictEvents.kext` &rarr; This enables the VMM board-id spoof.
+Required for [**OTA System Updates**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates) to work with SIP disabled
-- You may have to change `csr-active-config` to `EF0F0000` for installing the drivers.
-Afterwards you can revert it back to `67080000`
+- `csr-active-config` to `03080000` for installing the drivers

 **NOTE**: This process breaks incremental (delta) updates.
 So each time a System Update is available, it will download the full Installer (12+ GB)!
 And once the installation has finished, you will have to re-install the NVIDIA drivers again.
 OCLP will ask you if you want to patch them in again.